 Citizens Advice Peterborough (CAP) offers engaging work experience placements in our city centre office.
-Each placement is designed to meet the individual needs of the person undertaking the placement.
+Placements can be tailored to meet the individual needs of the person undertaking the work experience placement.

 What we can offer

 - Extended work placements for a set number of weeks/hours as part of a qualification/course requirement (at least one day per week for a minimum of 3 months)

 - Extended work placements for people looking for new career paths or as a first step into returning to work (at least one day per week for a minimum of 3 months)

 - Informal interview/visit to CAP office prior to placement

 - Initial induction and training on personal safety and confidentiality of clients and personal data

 - Experience of working within the charity sector